pjakiela/ECON523/exercises/E7-RD.md

 do you observe in the histogram, and how does this influence your view of the analysis above?
 Does the evidence suggest that smaller class sizes improve student test scores?

+   ---

+  Many thanks to Anthony Keats for allowing me to adapt his version of this assignment.